 Submitted artifacts will go through a two-phase evaluation:

 - Kicking-the-tires: Reviewers check the artifact integrity and look for any possible setup problems that may prevent it from being properly evaluated (e.g., corrupted or missing files, VM won’t start, immediate crashes on the simplest example, etc.).
 Authors are informed of the outcome and, in case of technical problems, they can help solve them during a brief author response period.

 - Artifact assessment: Reviewers evaluate the artifacts, checking if they live up to the expectations created by the papers.

-Guidelines for Authors: When submitting artifacts, please consult the Guidelines for Packaging AEC submissions.
+Guidelines for Authors: When submitting artifacts, please consult the Guidelines for Packaging AEC Submissions.
 We encourage you to also read the HOWTO for AEC Submitters.
 Note that while the description of the artifact is initially not required to follow a specific format, the camera-ready version should be based on the DARTS authors template.

 Authors and Reviewers of Proof Artifacts: We encourage authors and reviewers of mechanized proofs to consult the recent guidelines for submitting and reviewing proof artifacts.